The longest place name in the world?

 My daughters love Dublin.
 So after exploring northern Wales for a few days, we decided we’d take the ferry to Ireland for the day and headed for Holyhead.
-We never made it to Dublin.
-The Isle of Anglesey – or Ynys Môn in Welsh – was so beautiful and interesting in itself, we stayed there instead.
+Well, we never made it to Dublin.
+The beautiful Isle of Anglesey – or Ynys Môn in Welsh – was so interesting itself, we never got on the ferry.

 Originally named Llanfair Pwllgwyngyll (stop after “Whirlpool”), the even longer name was constructed in the 1860s to give the local train station the longest name in Britain, as a PR-scheme to attract more visitors.
 As if Llanfair Pwllgwyngyll wasn’t enough of a tongue twister.